 Then, think about what inspires you.

 After you think about color, I would suggest starting a Pinterest board.
-Spend some time just pinning things that you love.
+Peruse social media and sites like Architectural Digest, Domino, Apartment Therapy, etc. Spend some time just pinning things that you love.
 You’ll get a really good idea of your aesthetic and what you love by doing that.
 You’ll also be able to easily visualize what pieces of art look nice together.
 It will surprise you!
+From there, you could start separate pinterest boards.
+Dining Room, Bedroom, Home Office, Etc. It makes seeing everything together so much easier.

-When I decorated my apartment I was very inspired by The Beverly Hills Hotel.
-This dictated a lot of the choices I made with art.
+When I decorated my Brooklyn apartment, I was very inspired by The Beverly Hills Hotel.
+This dictated a lot of the choices I made with art and interior design.
 In the living room, I did a lot of black & white old Hollywood style photos, photos of The BHH itself, and of course (not art but still important) those green palm leaf curtains for my closet.

 Peruse the web.

-A few of my favorite resources for accessible art are Gray Malin (we’re going to talk about that Beverly Hills Hotel print!), Easel, Spacey (just launched – use password unlockart), and Chairish (you can buy all sorts of amazing art from them – that’s where I got my Calder lithograph but they also have their own print shop)
+Buying art does not have to be expensive, and choosing art does not have to be complicated.
+A few of my favorite resources for accessible art are Gray Malin (we’re going to talk about that Beverly Hills Hotel print!), Easel, and Chairish (you can buy all sorts of amazing art from them – that’s where I got my Calder lithograph but they also have their own print shop)

 As you find things you like, add them to your pinboard.
 You’ll probably see trends start to emerge within the pinboard: colors you like, things going together that you hadn’t initially thought would, etc!